Aayush-engineer/NextAuth-JWT-React-TS-Tailwind/README.md

 # NextAuth-JWT-React-TS-Tailwind

 This project is a Next.js application that serves as a robust authentication system, incorporating JSON Web Tokens (JWT), React, TypeScript, and Tailwind CSS.
-It is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started